fjyeo/website/_posts/2017-10-13-friday-theme-single-image.md

 ---
-title:  How to use Single Images
+title:  A Single Image
 tags:
-  - Friday Theme
-  - HTML
-  - images
-  - Markdown
+  - image
 ---

 Here's how to put a single image into a post, using a Bootstrap 4 card.
 This shows how to mingle Markdown with HTML, too.